CrowdHailer/me/README.md

 ## Submissions

+**2017-05-04 Elixir Conf EU**
+- Ace an Education in TCP - rejected
+- Object Oriented Programming, one more time - rejected

 **2017-01-27 Ruby Conf India**
 - Ace an Education in TCP - rejected
 - Object Oriented Programming, one more time - rejected